thomasteplick/imageCNN/README.md

 </p>
 <p>
-When the <i>Submit</i> button on the MLP Training Parameters form is clicked, the weights in the network are trained and the mean-square error (MSE) is graphed versus Epoch.
+When the <i>Submit</i> button on the MLP Training Parameters form is clicked, the weights in the network are trained and the Learning Curve consisting of mean-square error (MSE) versus Epoch is displayed.
 As can be seen in the screen shots below, there is significant variance over the ensemble, but it eventually settles down after about 150 epochs.
 An epoch is the forward and backward propagation of all the 64 training samples.
 </p>
 <p>
 When the <i>Test</i> link is clicked, 64 examples are supplied to the MLP.
 It classifies the alpha-numeric characters.